Work with marginalized young people

 The learning is focused on the theme of the empowerment, inclusion and active participation of young people from disadvantaged social backgrounds and affected by different kinds of social exclusion and poverty.
 The involvement of young people in civil society through their organisations or through other civil associations and opening opportunities (local and international) to youth volunteering, as well as working on social inclusion, are among the main topics of the programme.

-The series of seminars and workshops, which have been organised so far:
+The series of seminars and workshops:

 Workshops in Tbilisi and Novi Sad

 The workshops introduced new analytic and methodological approaches to working with excluded young people.
 The programme expanded and diversified participants’ capacity for promoting social inclusion and enabled the transfer of this to their respective countries.
 Specific themes included analysis of the impact of social exclusion on young people and eco-social and inter-cultural understandings of young people in their specific context.
 Participatory and intercultural methods of work were emphasised.
 The period in between the workshops included a practice based element and contributions to developing a handbook.
 The role of networks in the support of good practice was emphasised.